Overview

 • Music instruction: band, orchestra, choir, guitar

-• Challenging high school program with an intensive college preparatory focus
+• Challenging high school courses with an intensive college preparatory focus

 • Supportive and safe learning environment